 -# 192.168.1.13 bar.mydomain.org bar

-In the output, 0 represents the current snapshot.
 As you can see in the last line, the /etc/hosts file in the current snapshot is missing that line compared to the one in snapshot #3.
-If you want to learn how to read the output, take a look at the man pages man snapper
+If you want to learn how to read the output, take a look at the man pages man diff and man snapper.

 To replace the /etc/hosts file with the one in snapshot #3, use the following command.